 Financial Transaction Reports Act 1995

-An Act to provide for the giving of further information in relation to suspect transactions reported under the Financial Transaction Reports Act 1988 of the Commonwealth and the giving of information in relation to other suspect transactions, and for related purposes.
+An Act to provide for the giving of further information in relation to matters reported under the Financial Transaction Reports Act 1988 (Commonwealth) or the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Commonwealth) and the giving of information in relation to suspect transactions, and for related purposes.

+[Long title amended: No. 25 of 2018 s.
+4.]

 1. Short title

 This Act may be cited as the Financial Transaction Reports Act 1995 1.